 Tip #1 Take out the trash

 Whenever I am getting ready to declutter anything I always begin with the trash.
-You would be amazed at how much of our clutter is actually trash.
-Take a bag and start walking around your home.
-Remove anything that is trash.
-If you are a holiday recycler, then don’t forget a bag to collect any ribbons and bows you may find as you are making your rounds.
+You would be amazed at how much of our clutter is actually trash, paper, and empty boxes.
+To start, take a bag and walk around your home.
+Remove anything you see that is trash.
+If you are a holiday recycler, then don’t forget a bag to collect any ribbons, bows, and gift bags you may find as you are making your rounds.

 Once done completely remove the trash Yep, take it out to the can right now so it is out of the way.
 Then take your recyclables and put them away as well.
 If you have a wrapping center you can put your bows there or you can purchase one like this amazing organizer to do the job for you.